nicosalm/salm.dev/src/writing/winning-pokemon-showdown/index.md

 When our best team (Heatran, Sylveon, Zapdos) faced our worst team (Garchomp, Heatran, Urshifu), the best team only won 50.5% of the time.[^3]

-[^3]: This demonstrates the "[intransitivity](https://en.wikipedia.org/wiki/Intransitivity)" property in Pokémon team selection.
+[^3]: This is rock-paper-scissors at the team level.
 Just because Team A beats Team B and Team B beats Team C doesn't necessarily mean Team A beats Team C. This creates a complex competitive landscape where no single team dominates everything.
-This situation is also similar to the [Condorcet paradox](https://en.wikipedia.org/wiki/Condorcet_paradox) in social choice theory.

 ## Challenges & Limitations